czernous/persian-hugo/exampleSite/content/post/researching-copywriting.md

 You can get inspiration by hanging out where they hang out and using their language to write your copy.

 For instance, you scroll through your company’s social media and in the comments section, something has grabbed your interest.
-You can use that as inspiration for your introduction or add it as a quote in your content.
+You could use that as inspiration for your introduction or add it as a quote in your content.

 ### **5. How do research on Google?**